adriannovegil/awesome-observability/README.md

 - [humio](https://www.humio.com/) - Modern log management with streaming observability and affordable Unlimited Plans.
 - [logdna](https://www.logdna.com/) - A comprehensive log solution to control all of your log data.
 - [loggly](https://www.loggly.com/) - See it all in one place.
 Dozens of log sources, no proprietary agents.
-- [logiq.ai](https://www.logiq.ai/) - Platform to connect observability data from any source to any destination.
 - [SCALYR](https://www.scalyr.com/) - Log analytics - blazing fast at petabyte scale, feature rich at surprisingly low cost.
 - [splunk](https://www.splunk.com/) - Extensible data platform powers unified security, full-stack observability and limitless custom applications.
 - [sumo logic](https://www.sumologic.com/) - Reduce downtime with real-time alerting, dashboards, and machine-learning-powered analytics for all three types of telemetry — logs, metrics, and traces.